 “Electricity changed nearly everything about the way we live and work—and that scale of transformation is possible with the Internet of Things.”
 Ian Goldin, Director of Oxford Martin School, University of Oxford

 The Internet of Things (IoT) opens a whole new smart reality to the utility industry, streamlining costs through optimizing operating inefficiency.
-According to McKinsey the total IoT market size of about $900 million in 2015 is expected to hit $3.7 billion in 2020, growing at a CARG of 32.6%.
-Furthermore, GE anticipates that by 2020, 50 billion devices will be connected to the internet and the investment during the next 15 years will reach $60 trillion.
+According to McKinsey the total IoT market size of about $900 million in 2015 is expected to hit $3.7 billion in 2020, growing at a CARG of 32.6% further.

 Internet of Things, abbreviated as IoT, is a system of interconnected devices, which have actuation and potential programmability capabilities.
-In essence, an IoT-embedded system can connect different object via networks, enabling thereby collection of data from various devices, that can be monitored and managed in real time.
+In essence, an IoT-embedded system can connect different objects via networks, enabling thereby the collection of data from various devices, that can be monitored and managed in real-time.